xenloops/documentation/best_practices.md

 * Implement a Tagging System: Use tags to enhance search functionality and make it easier for users to find relevant content
 * Use Descriptive Titles and Headings: Craft titles and headings that accurately reflect the content of the page for improved discoverability.
+* Link information/documents outside the current document referred to.

 ## Encourage Collaboration